-- 1. Using a plastic scribe pry open the WWAN card shielding cover from the sides of the WWAN card shielding cover. - 2.
-Lift the WWAN card shielding cover away from the the computer. - ${\bf 3.}$ Remove the (M2x3.5) screw that secures the WLAN card bracket to the system board. - 4.
-Slide and lift the WLAN card bracket away from the WLAN card. - 5.
-Disconnect the antenna cables from the WLAN card. - 6.
+- 1. Remove the screw (M2x3) that secures the WLAN card to the system board. - 2.
+Slide and lift the WLAN card bracket off the WLAN card. - 3.
+Disconnect the antenna cables from the WLAN card. - 4.
 Slide and remove the WLAN card from the connector on the system board.